ece362-purdue/labs/lab0-intro/README.md

 > Show your TA your working serial connection.
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.
 Show your TA that you have been pushing commits for each step.

-## Step 7: Run an autograder
+## Step 7: Run a command shell

 In your upcoming labs, you will include a code object that gets built along with your C code, typically called "autotest.o".
+This provides (in other labs) an autotester that you can use to test individual functions and generate a confirmation code that you will submit with your code.
+In this lab, it's simply a shell that executes some functions - just to get you familiar with how it works so you know how to use it for the following labs.

-This is a file we will provide in all your lab templates.
-To understand how it works, we will have you add it to your PlatformIO project.
+In this step, we will have you add the autotest file to your PlatformIO project.
+In the other labs, we will provide you with the PlatformIO project with the autotester included.

 Download the `autotest.o` file [here](../../../raw/main/lab0-intro/autotest.o) and place it in the `src` directory of your project.